Matt Lauer: Personal life

 Lauer is the grandson of singer Art Gentry.
-Lauer was married to television producer Nancy Alspaugh from 1982 to 1989.
+Lauer was married to television producer Nancy Alspaugh, from 1982 to 1989.
 They had no children.
-He later married Dutch model Annette Roque, whom he met on a blind date in July 1997.
-Lauer proposed to Roque after five months of dating, and the two wed in Bridgehampton, New York on October 3, 1998.
+He later married Dutch model Annette Roque whom he met on a blind date in July 1997.
+Lauer proposed to Roque after five months of dating and the two wed, in Bridgehampton, New York, on October 3, 1998.
 They have three children together.

-In 2006, while pregnant, Roque filed for divorce alleging "mental abuse, extreme mental and emotional distress, humiliation, torment, and anxiety" by Lauer.
+In 2006, while pregnant, Roque filed for divorce, alleging "mental abuse, extreme mental and emotional distress, humiliation, torment and anxiety" by Lauer.
 They reconciled weeks later.
-On September 7, 2019, Lauer and Roque officially divorced, following nearly two years of separation in the wake of his 2017 sexual harassment allegations.
+On September 7, 2019, Lauer and Roque officially divorced, following nearly two years of separation, in the wake of his 2017 sexual harassment allegations.
+They have since co-parented their children, only reuniting for events such as their daughter Romy's high school graduation in 2022.

+Since his 2019 divorce from Roque, Lauer has been in a relationship with Shamin Abas, a former Deutsche Bank executive.